-Engagement team-All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform procedures on the engagement.
-This excludes external experts engaged by the firm or a network firm.
+Engagement team-All partners and staff performing the engagement, and any other individuals who perform procedures on the engagement, excluding an external expert and internal auditors who provide direct assistance on an engagement8.

 For the purposes of IAASA's Ethical Standard, engagement team comprises all persons who are directly involved in the acceptance and performance of a particular audit.
-This includes the audit team, professional personnel from other disciplines involved in the engagement and those who provide quality control (other than the engagement quality control reviewer) or direct oversight of the audit engagement, but it does not include any external experts contracted by the firm.
+This includes the audit team, professional personnel from other disciplines involved in the engagement and those who provide quality control (other than the engagement quality reviewer) or direct oversight of the audit engagement, but it does not include any external experts contracted by the firm.